RuminantFarmSystems/RuFaS/docs/design_docs/rufas-input-refactor.md

 ### Set-up Details

-The `SimulationEngine` class handles the set-up of the objects needed for the simulation (and submodules) through the `_initialize_simulation()` method:
+The `SimulationEngine` class handles the set-up of the objects needed for the simulation (and submodules) through its `_initialize_simulation()` method:
-* the main input file is converted to a dictionary called `data`,
+* the main input file is converted to a dictionary called `data` (with a convoluted method: why not just use `json.load()` directly?)
 * the `Config` class is initialized with `Config(data['config'], data['weather'])`, which creates the `self.config`
 attribute and uses the contained path to the weather file (by prepending "~/input/weather" to the string) to parse the file **for dates ranges only**.
 * the `Weather` class is initialized with `Weather(data['weather'], self.config)`, which *again* reads the weather file (using similar code to `Config`).
 * the `Time` class is initialized with `Time(self.config)`
-* the `State` class is initialized with `State(data['farm'], self.config, self.weather, self.time)`,
-which initializes the required objects for each of the modules (simplified below):
+* the `State` class is the main container class where the simulation variables are tracked and is initialized with `State(data['farm'], self.config, self.weather, self.time)`, which initializes the required objects for each of the modules (simplified below):
     - Crop and Soil: `Fields(data['fields'], time)`
     - Feed: `Feed(feed_path)` - where `feed_path` is an expanded path to the `data['feed']` json file